Understanding General vs Special Power of Attorney

 Other Uses for Power of Attorney

 Giving someone power of attorney can be incredibly beneficial, as it can reach beyond the incidents listed above.
-If you could not take care of yourself, the power of attorney can also allow these responsibilities to continue:
+If you cannot take care of yourself, the power of attorney can also allow these responsibilities to continue:

 • Maintaining family finances